billhathaway/system-design-primer/README.md

 * How much data do we expect to handle?
 * How many requests per second do we expect?
 * What is the expected read to write ratio?
+* What objectives are there for response times?
+* What objectives are there for system/data availability?

 ### Step 2: Create a high level design